Astrapios/vscode_python_repl/README.md

 "pythonREPL.cell.blockSymbol": "#.*%%.*\r", //these are default values
 ```
 The `pythonREPL.customTerminalCommand` and `pythonREPL.environmentActivationCommand` is for an advanced user who wants to circumvent a bug on Windows using default Microsoft Python extension.
 When using `cmd.exe` as `terminal.integrated.shell.windows` along with `conda` Python envrionment, creation of new integrated terminal steals a cursor focus.
 Changing `"python.terminal.activateEnvironment": false`, fixes the focus problem but requires user to set the environment manually.
 The two options are for such cases but can be ignored if initial terminal focus is not bothersome.

+Directly sending code to terminal has issues in OS X, where instead of entire code block being sent as a whole, each line separated by new line or carriage return are executed sequencially.
+To circumvent this issue, `pythonREPL.sendTextDirectly` set to `false` as a default.
+This utilizes `%load -r` *Ipython* magic command, which allows user to send specific lines of from a *Python* script.
+For responsiveness, this requires users to save the script before sending code blocks.
+For Windows users, this option should be turned on in the settings.

 Example custom `keybindings.json`:
 ```json